What if I have modified food preferences not related to a medical need?

 - Cobber: Two guest passes

 How many times can I come into Anderson Commons each day?

 You can enter Anderson Commons as many or as few times per day as you would like!
 Hours for all Dining Services locations can be found here.

-What happens if I have extra entries left over at the end of the semester?
+What happens if I have extra swipes left over at the end of the semester?

-Unused entries do not carry over from semester to semester.
+Unused swipes do not carry over from semester to semester.
 In order to get the best value out of your plan, make sure to check your balance regularly.

-The balances of your Dining Plan, Dining Dollars, Cobber Cash and guest passes can be accessed at any time on the Dining Portal.
+The balances of your Dining Plan Swipes, Dining Dollars, Cobber Cash and guest passes can be accessed at any time on the Dining Portal.
 The Anderson Commons checker can advise you of your balance at any time.